yashawasthi/task/README.md

-This is a simple TO-DO-List website made using MERN Stack and Material UI with all the CRUD operations.
+This is a simple TO-DO-LIST website made using MERN Stack and Material UI with all the CRUD operations.

 Commands to run :